VK-Media/vk-template/README.md

 You can use this package in 2 ways:

-Install the package globally by running `npm i -g vk-template` followed by `vk-template`.
+-   Install the package globally by running `npm i -g vk-template` and then run `vk-template`.

-Or run it directly with `npx vk-template` (npm 5.2 or higher only).
+-   Run it directly with `npx vk-template` (npm 5.2 or higher only).

 And then just follow the instructions in your terminal.